Erenkta/Spring-Boot-Docs/AOP/AOP.md

 This file includes key information, highlights, and important notes on Spring AOP, compiled from the official Spring Boot documentation.
 Document Link : 🔗 https://docs.spring.io/spring-framework/reference/core/aop.html

+❗ These notes are written by me and might include incorrect information or sentences that are hard to understand.
+I’m a junior developer trying to learn Spring Boot and the Spring Framework properly.
+Please let me know if you notice any mistakes.

 ## AOP with Spring

 In a short term, AOP complements OOP by providing another way of thinking about program structure.
 The key of modularity is aspect.
 AOP complements Spring IoC to provide a very capable middleware solution.